 Read the eBook, watch the videos, then initiate a conversation.
 If you follow what we offer in these videos, it just plain works!

-Never in the history of mankind has this amount of pornography been so available to everybody at any age.
+Never in the history of humankind has this amount of pornography been so available to everybody at any age.
 In order to tackle this problem, we as grown-ups, parents, and caregivers must step up and communicate openly about this topic, without fear shame or blame.
 The Parent's Guide shows you exactly how to do that.

 I'm a dad